+90 ‭212 639 27 77 info@pollion.net

 Market localization remains true to the ideas and emotional impact of the words in the original language.
 This process is about creating culturally appropriate messages.
 Localization adds value.

-Transcreation carries this farther by completely adapting the message in order to maximize cultural resonance and relevance.
+Transcreation carries this further by completely adapting the message to maximize cultural resonance and relevance.
 This method creates an entire experience in the language of the targeted audience.

 These are the main differences between translation and transcreation.
 Each provides value but must be used for specific types of content to clearly and correctly get your message across to the target audience.